beekhof/rss-operator/README.md

 ### Overview

-The RSS operator manages etcd clusters deployed to [Kubernetes][k8s-home] and automates tasks related to operating a cluster.
+The replication operator manages application clusters deployed to [Kubernetes][k8s-home] and automates tasks related to seeding, and operating a cluster.

 - [Create and destroy](#create-and-destroy-a-cluster)
 - [Resize](#resize-a-cluster)